Does this test have other names?

 What might affect my test results?

-Test results may be false-positive if you have diabetic ketoacidosis.
-They may also
+Test results may be falsely lower if you have diabetic ketoacidosis or severe liver

 How do I get ready for this test?